-Lily: I think it’s really important to keep your guests in the loop as you make big changes to your wedding day.
+Abbey: I think it’s really important to keep your guests in the loop as you make big changes to your wedding day.
 By communicating the right details to your nearest and dearest, it will eliminate guests reaching out to you at different times, which is especially important during this already emotional time.
 I highly recommend updating your digital wedding invitation or creating a new one online to send via SMS.
 If you have a wedding website, that’s a great place to update new information — and you should update it as things change — but keep in mind that many guests may not access the website frequently.
 If your printed wedding invitations have already been sent, a quick SMS is a great tool for updating guests.

 EW: Are there any special apps or tools you’d recommend to couples who want their wedding communications to feel personalised?

-Lily: Canva is a really great free app and website where you can build your own designs or use ready-made templates that look professional.
+Abbey: Canva is a really great free app and website where you can build your own designs or use ready-made templates that look professional.
 If you’re unsure what to say in the text, I’d recommend keeping it brief and only including as much information as is needed at this time.
 Something as simple as, “Family and Friends, Given the current state of things, we’re postponing our wedding until further notice.
 Once weddings are allowed to take place again, we’ll reach out with a new plan.
 We love you and can’t wait to see you again — hopefully soon!” should do the trick.

 EW: What if things are changing too quickly and couples need to send out multiple updates?
 Should couples be worried about being annoying or over-communicative?

-Lily: As we’re receiving updates constantly, I would highly recommend waiting 24 hours before sending out any communication to guests after making a change to your wedding day.
+Abbey: As we’re receiving updates constantly, I would highly recommend waiting 24 hours before sending out any communication to guests after making a change to your wedding day.
 This will allow you time to process the change.
 If you are sending multiple communications out to guests, aim to make this light hearted, or even humorous, if that’s your vibe!
 Here’s a tip: Smile while you write.
 It really helps to get your positive, cheerful outlook across.
 While these circumstances are difficult for many, your wedding can offer some lightness, giving your friends and family something special to look forward to.

 EW: For many couples, it feels like an uncomfortable time to talk about their weddings.
 Yet, they feel it’s important they communicate about changes.
 Can you give any advice to these couples that might help them decide how to go about their wedding communications?

-Lily: It’s an emotional time, so I highly recommend taking the time to really talk as a couple to decide how you would like to change your wedding plans.
+Abbey: It’s an emotional time, so I highly recommend taking the time to really talk as a couple to decide how you would like to change your wedding plans.
 Once you’re both comfortable with the changes, communicate them to your nearest and dearest.
 It’s important to remember that while we are a generation of tech savvy people, there will be guests who are not tech savvy; ensure you communicate with them in the best and most efficient format possible.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.